ulianatop/expense-tracker-web-app/README.md

 ## My Work

-My work included implementing and connecting full-stack features, including client-side pages, custom Node.js server logic, REST API handlers, database logic, user authentication, password hashing, JWT-based login, and unit tests.
-I also worked with multiple-user support so each user could access only their own expenses and categories after logging in.
+My work focused on implementing and connecting full-stack features, including client-side pages, server API handlers, database logic, user authentication flow, and unit tests.
+I also worked with multiple-user support so each user could access their own expenses and categories after logging in.

 ## Technologies Used